Sirkap

 The city of Sirkap was built by the Greco-Bactrian king Demetrius after he invaded modern-day Pakistan around 180 BC.
 Demetrius founded an Indo-Greek kingdom that was to last until around 10 BC.
 Sirkap is also said to have been rebuilt by king Menander I.

 Archaeological excavations

 The excavation of the old city was carried out under the supervision of Sir John Marshall by Hergrew from 1912–1930.
 In 1944 and 1945 further parts were excavated by Mortimer Wheeler and his colleagues.
 Most of the discoveries at Sirkap related to the Indo-Scythian and Indo-Parthian periods (1st-2nd century CE).
-Overall excavations to the Greek levels have been very limited, and probably much remains hidden underground: in Sirkap, only about one eight of the excavations were made down to the Indo-Greek and early Indo-Scythian levels, and this only in an area far removed from the center of the ancient city, where few discoveries could be expected.
+Overall excavations to the Greek levels have been very limited, and probably much remains hidden underground: in Sirkap, only about one eighth of the excavations were made down to the Indo-Greek and early Indo-Scythian levels, and this only in an area far removed from the center of the ancient city, where few discoveries could be expected.